The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Introduction

-This article seeks to clarify alignment for Dungeon Masters and players alike.
-Part 1 explores the purpose and function of alignment.
-It details Good, Evil, Law, Chaos, and Neutrality, along with all nine individual alignments, and covers common problems and misconceptions, along with tips for players.
-Finally, Part 2 looks at the history of alignment, from its beginnings in fantasy literature to its adoption and evolution in the game.
+This article seeks to clarify the concept of alignment for both Dungeon Masters and players.
+Part 1 examines the purpose and function of alignment, outlining the principles of Good, Evil, Law, Chaos, and Neutrality, as well as the nine individual alignments.
+It also addresses common problems and misconceptions and provides practical guidance for players.
+Finally, Part 2 traces the origins of alignment in Dungeons & Dragons, from its beginnings in fantasy literature to its adoption and evolution within the game.

-A Note to the Reader: While many elements of Dungeons & Dragons reflect the “real world”, keep in mind that this is a game, not a reality simulator.
+A Note to the Reader: While many elements of Dungeons & Dragons reflect the “real world,” keep in mind that this is a game, not a reality simulator.
 Values expressed in alignments might superficially apply to many areas of life, but they do not stand as an allegory for our modern conditions.
 The present world is exceedingly vast and complex.
 Attempting to explain it through the lens of fantasy game values and motivations is simplistic and futile.

-PART 1: ALIGNMENT IN DUNGEONS & DRAGONS
+PART 1: UNDERSTANDING DUNGEONS & DRAGONS ALIGNMENT

 What is Alignment?

 Rather than merely being a philosophical abstraction, alignment is a real thing, a “force” that permeates the Dungeons & Dragons multiverse.
 Alignment is eternal and immutable, not relative to time or place.
-Each of the nine alignments emanates from a corresponding Outer Plane, such as the Nine Hells or Nirvana.
-[21] [22] [23] The structure of each Outer Plane takes shape from the physical manifestation of the pure alignment “force”, i.e., the alignment “stuff” or “substance”.
-[24] In fact, alignment as a force is even quantifiable.
-Characters and beings of higher levels and Hit Dice have a stronger connection to their ethos, which an alignment detection spell can quantify.
-[25] Unlike the Outer Planes, all others, such as the Prime Material Plane and the Inner Planes, are unaligned.
-[26] This suggests that alignment is not dispersed evenly amongst individuals in the multiverse.
+Each of the nine alignments emanates from a corresponding Outer Plane, such as the Nine Hells or Nirvana.[21]
+[22] [23] The structure of each Outer Plane takes shape from the physical manifestation of the pure alignment “force,” i.e., the alignment “stuff” or “substance.”[24]
+Alignment as a force is even quantifiable.
+Characters and beings of higher levels and Hit Dice have a stronger connection to their ethos, which an alignment detection spell can quantify.[25]
+Unlike the Outer Planes, all others, such as the Prime Material Plane and the Inner Planes, are unaligned.[26]
+This suggests that alignment is not dispersed evenly amongst individuals in the multiverse.

-“I believe that such notions of ‘good’ and ‘evil’ do not exist for the Chaos Lords.”
-The Knight of Swords, Michael Moorcock
+“I believe that such notions of ‘good’ and ‘evil’ do not exist for the Chaos Lords.” — The Knight of Swords, Michael Moorcock

 “I don’t know about sides.
-I go my own way; but your way may go along with mine for a while.”
-Treebeard in J.R.R.
+I go my own way; but your way may go along with mine for a while.” — Treebeard in J.R.R.
 Tolkien's The Two Towers

 The Purpose of Alignment

 Alignment is more than a role-playing device to help players navigate moral and ethical situations.
-It is the bedrock of many fantasy role-playing games whose foundations were built from mythology and fantasy literature.
-It puts the ever-important “heroic” in heroic fantasy.
+It is the bedrock of many fantasy role-playing games whose foundations were built on mythology and fantasy literature.
+It emphasizes the central role of the "heroic" element within the genre of heroic fantasy.
 To function effectively, epic stories must have heroes and villains.
-The former strives to succeed against adversity, while the latter seeks to thwart the hero.
-[31] This is the ultimate purpose of alignment: it provides an easy method to determine who is a hero, who is a villain, and who has taken no side in the struggles of these two groups.
-Therefore, the villain’s nature is evil, [32] while, conversely, the hero is usually good.
-These heroic stories follow the pattern of the Epic Sagas and Chivalric Romances of mythology and folklore, such as Beowulf, Le Mort de Arthur, Amadis de Gaul, and Norse sagas.
-These stories, along with fairy tales, served as fuel which led authors, such as J.R.R.
-Tolkien, Poul Anderson, and Michael Moorcock, to write modern heroic fantasy stories.
-[33] Their stories then helped inspire the creation of Dungeons & Dragons [34] [35] and its concept of alignment.
+The former strives to succeed against adversity, while the latter seeks to thwart the hero.[31]
+This is the ultimate purpose of alignment: it provides an easy method to determine who is a hero, who is a villain, and who has taken no side in the struggles of these two groups.
+Therefore, the villain’s nature is evil,[32] while, conversely, the hero is usually good.
+These heroic stories follow the pattern of the Epic Sagas and Chivalric Romances of mythology and folklore, such as Beowulf, Le Morte d'Arthur, Amadis de Gaul, and the Norse sagas.
+These stories, along with fairy tales, served as fuel that led authors, such as J.R.R.
+Tolkien, Poul Anderson, and Michael Moorcock, to write modern heroic fantasy stories.[33]
+Their stories then helped inspire the creation of Dungeons & Dragons[34] and its concept of alignment.

-“The first [Ormazd] created life, light, and truth, the second [Ahriman] death, darkness, and falsehood.”
-New Larousse Encyclopedia of Mythology on Zoroastrianism.
+“The first [Ormazd] created life, light, and truth, the second [Ahriman] death, darkness, and falsehood.” — New Larousse Encyclopedia of Mythology on Zoroastrianism.

 GOOD & EVIL — THE AXIS OF MORALITY

 The opposition of Good and Evil forms an axis that governs the moral and ethical aspects of alignment.
-Both tenets seek to increase their influence while diminishing the other’s.
+Both tenets seek to expand their own influence while diminishing that of the other.
 The world is the battleground where these opposing principles eternally war against each other.
 This cosmological rivalry plays out on all planes of the multiverse, which includes the Inner, Outer, and Prime Material Planes.
 Both principles pivot on Neutrality — the “Cosmic Balance” of Moorcock’s multiverse — which serves to keep them in check.
 The game’s good-bad/light-darkness dualities are closer to Manichaeism and Zoroastrianism than any modern interpretation of morality.
 These universal concrete laws govern the actions of all creatures in Dungeons & Dragons — humans, elves, orcs, demons, and even the gods.

 Two types of morality function concurrently.
-First, “Relative Morality”, comprises the cultural and religious rules of a society.
-Second, and most important to the concept of alignment, is “Universal Morality”, which governs the core principles of Good and Evil.
+First, “Relative Morality” comprises the cultural and religious rules of a society.
+Second, and most important to the concept of alignment, is “Universal Morality,” which governs the core principles of Good and Evil.
 Universal morality is mutually exclusive with relative morality, and the former always supersedes the latter when judging matters of alignment.
 If the rules of the latter contravene any dictates of the former, then that character, monster, or society has violated their alignment principles.

 Relative Morality